 I tried three heavy cleans with Koh's universal cleaner, green microfibre cloth and diamond sponge.

-I started with my least favorite cleaning job… the grotty rim of my shower screen door.
+I started with my least favourite cleaning job… the grotty rim of my shower screen door.

 After five minutes of scrubbing I gave in to the grot and put away the diamond sponge